-Appl icable to Total number of standard car parking spaces provided on site Minimum number of mobility parking spaces required A) Any activity where standard car parking spaces are provided (except for: a. residential activities; or 1 - 20 spaces 21 - 50 spaces 1 space 2 spaces B) b. visitor accommodation for more than 10 guests); or Any activity containing buildings with a GFA of more than 2,500m 2 .
-Every additional 50 spaces, or part thereof 1 space
+Applicable to Total number of Minimum number standard car parking spaces provided on site of mobility parking spaces required A) Any activity where standard car parking spaces are provided 1 - 20 spaces 1 space (except for: a. residential activities; or 21 - 50 spaces 2 spaces B) b. visitor accommodation for less- than up to 10 guests); or Any activity containing buildings with a GFA of more than 2,500m 2 .
+Every additional 50 spaces, or part thereof 1 space b) Car parking for people with disabilities Mobility parking spaces shall be: